-Th ree

-Months Ended r the Twel Variance

-onths End ecember 3 March 31.

-March 31, 2013 2012 2012 2011 2010 2013 - 2012 2012 - 2011 2011 - 2010

-2010

-Gains/(losses) from derivative activities(1) \$ 24 \$ (61) \$ (75) \$ 62 \$ (17) \$ 85 \$ (137) \$ 79
+М or the Twel onths End ecember 3 ed Varia ance 2012 2011 2010 2012 - 2011 2011 - 2010 Gains/(losses) from derivative activities(1) \$ (75) \$ 62 \$ (17) \$ (137) \$ 79

 (1) Includes mark-to-market gains and losses resulting from derivative instruments that are related to underlying activities in future periods or the reversal of mark-to-market gains and losses from the prior period.
 These amounts are reduced by the net impact of inventory valuation adjustments attributable to inventory hedged by the related derivative and gains recognized in later periods on physical sales of inventory that was previously written down.
 Please read Note 10 to GP LLC's Consolidated Financial Statements for a comprehensive discussion regarding PAA's derivatives and risk management activities.